Nubaeon/Nubaeon/README.md

 - 👋 Hi, I’m @Nubaeon
-- 👀 I’m interested in investigative Journalism, Copywriting, SEO, Documentation, Crypto Trading, Crypto Bot dev, Mining, crypto game dev, VR, AR, and implementation of Artificial Intelligence
+- 👀 I’m interested in investigative Journalism, DevOps, MLOps, and implementation of Artificial Intelligence across Govt, Educaton and Local Businesses sectors with emphasis on dev work for the open source community.
-- 🌱 I’m currently learning unreal5 integration with VR, AI prompt engineering, and open source dev in Web 3.0 projects.
+- 🌱 I’m currently an AI condutor working on AI Orchestration, AI Context Engineering, Contextual chatbot Engineering, and Development of open source projects.
-- 💞️ I’m looking to collaborate on anything web 3.0, AI, Cryptocurrency, IoT, And Education.
+- 💞️ I’m looking to collaborate on anything AI or Investigative Writing in the area of Chatbot integration, Education or Open Source in general.
-- 📫 How to reach me: Twitter, signal, email, élément (matrix)
+- 📫 How to reach me: Twitter, signal, WhatsApp, Telegram, email

 <!---
 Nubaeon/Nubaeon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.